vjrodriguez/hello-pup/README.md

 + npm run dev

 Special Notes: <br />
-+ To see this app in TypeScript, check out the TypeScript branch
++ to see this app in TypeScript, check out the TypeScript branch
-+ The Redux branch is a work in progress
++ the Redux branch is a work in progress
 + the Jest testing is a work in progress